adrianreal/PopSpot-A-Demand-Prediction-System-for-Vehicles-on-demand/README.md

 As observed, the group which consists of all attribute, short-term and long-term features, i.e. **D**, yields the best performing accuracy.
 Adding long-term historical point-based features, i.e. **B**, improves the estimation by about 26% from **A**.
 The further addition of short-term historical point-based features improves the estimation by about 30%.
 Finally, adding the region-based features also slightly improves the accuracy.
 One thing to note is that the impact/improvement brought about by region-based information is not as pronounced as what was expected.
 However, the decision is made to retain these features as there is still evidence of some improvement, and the accuracy may be better in the actual testing dataset, "testing.csv".

-Based on the feature importance evaluation of LightGBM, the top 10 (out of 54) most important features (gain improvements brought about by that feature) are as follows.
+Based on the feature importance evaluation tool of LightGBM, the top 10 (out of 54) most important features (gain improvements brought about by that feature) are as follows.

 | Feature| Gain-based Importance |
 | :---: | :---: |
-|Demand at Period -1| 3913129.4369661957
+|Demand at Period -1 (i.e. previous period)| 3913129.4369661957
 |Sum of Demand over Past 2 Periods| 1309120.9149529226|
 |Sum of Demand over Past 4 Periods| 138575.2317873165|
 |Avg.
 Demand at Same Period over Past 2 Weeks| 48529.97696241364|